gsauthof/cgmemtime/README.md

     # echo 0 > /sys/fs/cgroup/memory/juser-cgroup/memory.max_usage_in_bytes

 New reset value.
-It is not to exactly 0 - the [kernel documentation][1] mentions fuzz due to optimaztions of `memory.usage_in_bytes`.
+It is not to exactly 0 - the [kernel documentation][cgmem] mentions fuzz due to optimaztions of `memory.usage_in_bytes`.

     $ cat /sys/fs/cgroup/memory/juser-cgroup/memory.max_usage_in_bytes